Medicinal Garden

 Target system: Muscular System, Immune System

-Use: This plant is used for its anti inflammatory, analgesic properties.
-Used on swollen joints, muscles, aches, arthritis, and joint injuries.
-Extracts of the plant can be used on sprains, bruises, to heal wounds, and contusions.
+Use: This plant is used for its anti-inflammatory and analgesic properties.
+It is used on swollen joints, achey muscles, sites of arthritis, sprains, bruises, wounds, and contusions.
 Topical application of the plant can be used on back pain and other muscle pains.
-Some studies show comfrey inducing callus formation.
+Some studies suggest that comfrey induces callus formation.

 Preparation: Medicinal Parts- flowers/leaves/roots.
-The root can be dried and made into poultice, tincture.
-Ointments are made and used topically for pain/inflammation reduction.
+The root can be dried and made into poultice, tinctures, or ointments.

 Coneflower (purple)